jakesimonds/hugo-demo/content/posts/electronics.md

 !["keyboard"](/img/Keyboards2.jpg)

 So this is the Ghost Piano.
 Was a while when I was buying toy keyboards when they popped up at the goodwill with an eye towards circuit bending.
-Ran into a couple issues.
-1: lack of patience.
-2: fear of breathing in lead fumes while soldering.
+Never got around to circuit bending because 1: lack of patience & 2: fear of breathing in lead fumes while soldering.

 Have had some fun with just a long-ish male-to-male wire, taking apart these and other keyboards and then just exploring creating new circuits and seeing what happens.